botman/botman/README.md

 |---  |---
 | message   | String or `Question` object

 Call $conversation->say() several times in a row to queue messages inside the conversation.
-Only one message will be sent at a time, in the order they are queued.
+Only one message will be sent at a time, in the order in which they are queued.

 #### $conversation->ask()
 | Argument | Description